 • Main color: silver tone, blue

 • Size shaft: 6 x 13mm / 0.24 ‘x 0.5’ (D * L)

 • Total size: 15 x 12 x 30 mm / 0.6 ‘x 0.47’ x 1.2 ‘(L * W * H)

 Wiring the Rotary Encoder to Click PLC Input

 The rotary encoder has open collector outputs.
 Our PLC will act as the load (resistance) in the above diagram.

-You will see that our common PLC input will be at +24VDC.
+You will see that our standard PLC input will be at +24VDC.
 We will be wiring the encoder inputs as follows: